astrohart/MFR/MFR.GUI.Windows.Presenters.Interfaces/README.md

 ##### Remarks

-If a file having the specified `pathname` already exists on the disk at the time the export operation is performed, it will be overwritten.
+If a file having the specified `pathname` already exists on the file system at the time the export operation is performed, it will be overwritten.

 <a name='M-MFR-GUI-Windows-Presenters-Interfaces-IMainWindowPresenter-FileExist-System-String-'></a>